updated-drughub-link/drughub-link/README.md

-Update:  13 August The link is live and working smoothly.
+Update:  08/19/2025 link is live and functioning